ContractsCounsel Logo

 Are you an at-will employee if you have a contract?

-Typically, you are not an at-will employee if you have an employment contract in place with your employer.
+Typically, an employment contract provides additional protections and limitations on termination, but you can still be considered an at-will employee even if you have a contract.
 Employment contracts typically include a union collective bargaining agreement and a section that specifically addresses termination.
+The terms of the contract will determine the rights and obligations of both parties, including the conditions under which the employee can be terminated.
 If you want to see what is typically included in an employment contract, please visit this article.

 Since nearly all aspects of employment are negotiable, employees that are in high demand will negotiate their employment contracts to protect them from termination without cause.
 There are no set rules for the content of employment contracts, so it is up to the employer and employee to negotiate the exact terms of their relationship.